Created by Trader Vic himself, this tasty recipe takes its inspiration from a 1930s classic.

-The Matador is one of those drinks that reminds of a time I never knew.
+The Matador is one of those drinks that reminds me of a time I never knew.
 My imagination begins to conjure up images of long sea voyages and steamer trunks, train rides and chilled bottles of champagne.
 Maybe a little mystery and intrigue thrown in to keep things exciting.
-With every sip I fantasize about meeting up with old writer chums, playing baccarat and being told of the latest trend in cocktails that I absolutely must try.
+With every sip, I fantasize about meeting up with old writer chums, playing baccarat, and being told of the latest trend in cocktails that I absolutely must try.
 “I say, have you heard of this libation called tequila?”

-By the 1970’s, legendary Tiki bar owner Trader Vic had crafted his own version of the cocktail for his famous chain of establishments.
+By the 1970s, legendary tiki bar owner Trader Vic had crafted his own version of the cocktail for his famous chain of establishments.
 This recipe nixed the liqueur and vermouth and added both lime and pineapple juice, giving the drink a more tropical flair.
 This particular mixture had been documented as early as 1962 in a Jose Cuervo booklet, but most mixologists and bartenders agree that ol’ Vic kept the Matador from disappearing into history.
 I’ll drink to that.

 What is the best tequila to use in a Matador?